How to influence policy

 The speakers in order of appearance are:

-- Jonathan Lorie (host) is the Communications and Events manager at WCMT.
+- Jonathan Lorie (host) is the Communications Director at WCMT.
 He has co-ordinated influencing programmes for charities for three decades, including political relations with Whitehall and Westminster.

 - Eva Okwonga is a musician, activist and researcher with lived experience of mental illness.
 Her 2016 Fellowship to the USA was based with the Me2/Orchestra, the world’s only peer-led classical music organisation for those with mental health problems and their carers.
 Since returning to the UK, Eva has presented her findings to the All Party Parliamentary Group on Arts, Health and Well-Being at the House of Lords, and has contributed evidence to a report the Group is producing on its work since 2014.